Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Abstract

 \section{Abstract}

 We relate the collective dynamic internal geometric degrees of freedom to the gauge fluctuations in $\nu=1/m$(m odd) fractional quantum Hall effects.
-In this way, in the lowest Landau level, a highly nontrivial quantum geometry in two-dimensional guiding center space emerges from these internal geometric modes.
-We propose that this quantum geometric field theory is a topological non-commutative Chern-Simons theory.
-Topological indices, such as the guiding center angular momentum (also called the shift) and the guiding center spin, which characterize the FQH states besides the filling factor, are naturally defined.
-A non-commutative K-matrix Chern-Simons theory is proposed as a generalization to a large class of Abelian FQH topological orders.
+In this way, in the lowest Landau level, a highly nontrivial quantum geometry in two-dimensional guiding center space emerges from these internal geometric modes. {Using the Dirac bracket method, we find that this quantum geometric field theory is a topological non-commutative Chern-Simons theory.} Topological indices, such as the guiding center angular momentum (also called the shift) and the guiding center spin, which characterize the fractional quantum Hall (FQH) states besides the filling factor, are naturally defined.
+A noncommutative K-matrix Chern-Simons theory is proposed as a generalization to a large class of Abelian FQH topological orders.